HalleypC/Mini-Project-IV/.ipynb_checkpoints/README-checkpoint.md

 My hypotesis is that applicants with higher education level are more likely to get a loan.
 I tested this through descriptive statistics and comparative plotting.

 ## EDA
-(fill in what you discovered in your exploration of the dataset) In my first notebook you will find my EDA where I obtained some insight into the data and identified patterns.
+In my first notebook you will find my EDA where I obtained some insight into the data and identified patterns.
 Immediately we see that all three monetary features were skewed and contained vaying amounts of outliers.
 I saw that there were more applicants who were childless, married men, who were graduates, but not self employed wiht a credit history.
 There were also more successful loan applications than not.

 From the boxplots we can more clearly see the outliers.
 Here are a few patters I noticed: